E-commerce / D2C

 Respondent

-I saw maybe five, all perfect.
-Honestly, they looked planted.
+I saw about five, all perfect.
+Honestly, they look staged.

 Respondent